Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

-In order to contrast the above results with the non-resonant case, we repeat the OTOC calculations by setting $R=3.9$ for the same coherent state $(\langle \hat{P}\rangle, \langle\hat{X}\rangle)=(0, \pi)$.
+To contrast the above results with the non-resonant case, we repeat the OTOC calculations by setting $R=3.9$ for the same coherent state $(\langle \hat{P}\rangle, \langle\hat{X}\rangle)=(0, \pi)$.
 First, under small perturbations, the classical phase space remains primarily regular.
 Hence, the initial time growth of OTOCs is expected not to contain any exponential scaling.
-We confirm this from Fig. \ref{fig:protoc}c, where the initial growth (as shown by orange curves with square markers) for both the cases when $\hbar=1$ and $\hbar=0.1$ is purely algebraic ($\sim t^2$), which almost coincides with that of resonance.
+We confirm this from Fig. \ref{fig:protoc}c, where the initial growth (as shown by orange curves with square markers) for all the cases of $\hbar$ is algebraic and shows no exponential growth.
+At initial times, the orange curves nearly coincide with the blue curves.
+However, a clear departure from one another can be observed as time progresses.
 The algebraic growth can be reasoned with the following argument: Although the system is in non-resonance, the closeness of $R$ to the resonance condition suggests a competition between the diffusive and regular dynamics.
 The diffusive dynamics usually dominate the early-time behavior.
 Hence, we see a coincidence between the initial growths of resonant and non-resonant cases.
 On the other hand, when $K$ is sufficiently large, the classical phase space trajectories display chaotic diffusion.
 One might expect exponential scaling over a short time in this case.
 The numerics indicate that the OTOCs in the deep quantum regime still display algebraic growth.
-Nevertheless, the exponential growth can be seen in the semiclassical regime [see Fig. \ref{fig:protoc}d].
+Nevertheless, the exponential growth appears in the semiclassical regime [see Fig. \ref{fig:protoc}d], where the orange curves show identical growth as the blue curves.
+Recall that reducing $\hbar$ leads to a competition between the enhanced scrambling and the oscillatory behavior due to an effective increase in $K$ and $\omega$.
+Here, for $\hbar=0.1$, the OTOC grows at a faster rate than the case of $\hbar=1$ for both values of $K$.
+There is, however, no reason to expect similar behavior as $\hbar$ further varies.
+For instance, in Fig. \ref{fig:protoc}c, the growth for $\hbar=0.01$, as shown by the lighter orange curve, seems to be suppressed after some initial time.
+Intuitively, the correspondence principle implies oscillatory behavior in the OTOC as $\hbar\rightarrow 0$ as the phase space is stable under non-resonances.
+Hence, for very small $\hbar$, the enhanced scrambling effect is suppressed, and the oscillatory behavior takes over.
+When the perturbation is large, the semiclassical OTOCs outperform those in the deep quantum regime [see Fig. \ref{fig:protoc}d].